 /runtime.txtmay list a python version to use from the list of pre-installed pythons (see this file in our build-image repository for the up-to-date list).
 Note that the syntax for this file is JUST the version number:

 x.y, with no trailing newline.
-As of this writing, the supported versions include:
+The supported versions include:

 - By default we’ll use the Hugo version that we had set as default when you created your site.
-As of this writing, that is “version 0.17” for almost everyone.
+For almost everyone, that is “version 0.17”.

 - You can change this in two ways: